Belteshazzar89/sterlingcoleman/_pages/exploration/grandes-randonnees/441/october-25.md

 Eric, Timothy, and I got pizza and snacks for the night, then hiked them back up to the park from Volvic.
 We set up our tents in the same spot as had been done the night before we began our hike, and prepared to go into Riom the next day.

-It would be another day before we traveled home, giving us a little more time to enjoy each other's company before returning to our home lives.
+It would be another day before we traveled home, giving us a little more time to enjoy each others' company before returning to our home lives.

 {% include gallery layout="half" %}